lawtonnichols/w19/_lab/lab01.md

 -bash-4.2$
 ```

-If you don't see those files, work with your pair partner to go back through the instructions and make sure you didn't miss a step.
+If you don't see those files, make sure you didn't miss a step.
 If you still have trouble, ask your TA or tutor for assistance.

 ## Create a repo on github in our class organization

-For this lab and all subsequent programming assignments, you should start by creating a repo in the ucsb-cs16-w19 organization.
+For this lab and all subsequent programming assignments, you should start by creating a repo in the **ucsb-cs16-w19** organization.
 Follow these steps

 * Navigate to your dashboard on [https://github.com/](https://github.com/).
-From the left drop down menu, select the class organization
+From the left drop down menu, select the class organization.
 * Click on the green "New repository" button to create a new repository.

-* Type the name of your repo following the naming convention lab01_your-github-username.
-For example if your github username is jgaucho, you should name your repo as lab01_jgaucho.
-If you are working with a partner, include your partner's github username in the name of the repo. e.g. lab01_jgaucho_alily
+* Type the name of your repo following the naming convention **`lab01_your-github-username`**.
+For example if your github username is _jgaucho_, you should name your repo as **`lab01_jgaucho`**.

 * Select the "Private" visibility option so that other students in the org cannot view your code.

-* Add the C++ .ignore option from the frop down menu and click on "Create repository".
+* Add the C++ **.ignore** option from the dropdown menu and click on "Create repository".
 See screenshot below.

 ![new-repo](/w19/lab/lab00/enter-org/pic5.png){:height="500px"}

 * Click on the "Create repo button"

-* Click on the "Settings" tab, then click on the "Collaborators and teams".
-Search for your partner's github username under collaborators and add them.
-Log out of github.

-* Navigator, log into github and accept the invitation.

-* You now have shared ownership of all the code that you will write for this lab.

 ## Upload the initial version of your code using github's web interface